-Disclosure – There are some affiliate links included in this post – if you pay for a product or service through them, I will receive a small percentage at no extra cost to you.
-This helps me to continue to provide free information and content.
-I only ever recommend products and services I personally use or would use.
+There are some affiliate links included in this post – if you make a qualifying purchase through them, I may receive a small percentage of the sale at no extra cost to you.

 Filing taxes: the basics